“In the classroom it is the teacher who ultimately makes the choice of how much students feel included or excluded.”

 • Adopt preventative procedures to minimise disruptions and understand the step-by-step strategies to help disruptive students meet their needs responsibly.

 Are you teaching in an environment where your students are facing exceptional challenges that make it difficult for them to succeed academically?
+Do you feel your teaching could be missing the mark with your ‘at risk’ students?
 Do you find yourself struggling to manage behaviour in the classroom, especially with students who are particularly challenging?

-If so, you'll be excited to learn about our upcoming workshop, which will provide you with the tools and strategies you need to successfully teach in high-risk environments.
+If so, you'll be excited to learn about this workshop, which will provide you with the tools and strategies you need to successfully teach in high-risk environments.
 We understand that students dealing with poverty, homelessness, behavioural issues, learning disabilities, learning English, or incarceration require specialised attention and support.

 Our workshop combines the best practices from three of our top programmes: Cooperative Learning, Brain-Friendly Teaching, and WinWin Discipline.
 By merging these content areas, we provide a comprehensive approach to classroom management that will help you effectively teach your hardest-to-reach students.